 Public relations, as an industry itself, falls under the umbrella of marketing.
-PR is used to connect a business to a target audience, by communicating with that audience through media outlets, speaker opportunities, and influencers.
+PR is used to connect a business to a target audience, by communicating with that audience through media outlets, speaker opportunities, and influencer marketing.

 It’s up to public relations professionals to spread the key messages from a business for their products and services, as a way to drive traffic to the business website, increase awareness or social media presence, or even change the behavior of the target audience.